jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 This properly ignores messages sent when the user is typing in numbers.
 There's only one problem now:
-General/NSDatePicker doesn't send the message on Enter or Return!
+NSDatePicker doesn't send the message on Enter or Return!
 Argh!
 It only seems to send the message when the user enters numbers, which change the date/time.

 Anybody have any ideas?

 ----

-It might be cleaner to use a custom transparent container view for both views that has \r for a key equivalent (-General/[NSResponder performKeyEquivalent:]).
+It might be cleaner to use a custom transparent container view for both views that has \r for a key equivalent (-[NSResponder performKeyEquivalent:]).
 However, at that point it starts to look pretty suspicious that there is no visual communication to the user.. have you considered putting a default button in the sheet?

 ----